 You may apply for ONE ROUTE ONLY.
 For entry into Year 12, please answer the following questions online:

-List your strengths (instrument and/or voice) in order of ability and give a clear indication of which one you will audition with.
+voice/production/software skills etc.) in order of ability and give a clear indication of which one you will audition with.

-Every year, students are offered multiple performance opportunities which may include the school’s onsite theatre as well as a range of external venues.
-Our close relationship with The BRIT Trust and the support of the school's governors often results in music students being invited to perform at a range of prestigious events and venues each year.
-The Music Department benefits from outstanding facilities including professionally equipped rehearsal rooms, digital recording studios, Apple Mac suites and more.
-All of this practical experience is ably supported by a strong theoretical and analytical course that prepares students for both the world of work or for further music study.
+Music students are offered multiple performance opportunities which include the School’s onsite theatre as well as a variety of external venues.
+Our close relationship with The BRIT Trust and the support of the School's governors often results in students being invited to perform at a range of prestigious events and venues each year.

 What Qualities Do I Need?

-We are looking for imaginative, open-minded, reliable team players who are focused and motivated.
-Being organised, responsible and able to meet deadlines is very important to us.
-You must also have an interest in the study of music as a wider subject (not just performance/production) and have the initiative to create musical opportunities for yourself and your peers.
-It is vital that students are already actively involved in musical activities both in and out of school.
+We are looking for imaginative and talented musicians who have an interest in the study of music as a wider subject (not just performance/production) and have the initiative to create opportunities for themselves and their peers.
+It is vital that students are already actively involved in music both in and out of school.
 We are a wide-ranging department and there is no preference given to particular genres or instruments.